nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Initial Launch**

 1. Download the jar file and copy it into an empty folder where the application will save its files in.
-1. Open a new command prompt (Windows) or terminal (MacOS) and navigate to the directory containing `Finux.jar`.
+1. Open a new command prompt (Windows) or terminal (MacOS) and navigate to the directory containing `finux.jar`.
-1. Enter the command `java -jar Finux.jar` to launch Finux.
+1. Enter the command `java -jar finux.jar` to launch Finux.
 1. Program will create a new save file if there are currently no existing save file, else it will load the save file.

 **Shutdown**